-We account for capitalized software feature enhancements in accordance with SOP 98-1 "Accounting for the Costs of Computer Software Developed or Obtained for Internal Use."
 Capitalized software feature enhancements are stated on the basis of cost, and are presented net of accumulated amortization.
-We capitalize costs incurred during the development phase for such projects when such costs are material.
+The Company capitalizes costs incurred during the software development phase for projects when such costs are material.
 These assets are amortized using the straight-line method, generally over one to four years.
-The Company capitalized approximately \$1.0 million and \$2.6 million during 2008 and 2007, respectively.
+The Company capitalized approximately \$1.3 million and \$1.0 million during 2009 and 2008, respectively.
 Maintenance and operating costs are expensed as incurred.
-As of December 31, 2008 and 2007, we had no capitalized internal development costs for computer software developed for resale.
+As of December 31, 2009 and 2008, there were no capitalized internal development costs for computer software developed for resale.